ApryseSDK/pdftron-flutter/README.md

 #### continuousAnnotationEditing
 bool, defaults to true.

-If true, the active annotation creation tool will revert to the "pan tool" after an annotation is created.
-If false, it will remain in the current annotation creation tool.
+If true, the active annotation creation tool will remain in the current annotation creation tool.
+Otherwise, it will revert to the "pan tool" after an annotation is created.

 ```dart
 config.continuousAnnotationEditing = true;